 Having a strong interest in investment management companies made this a very exciting opportunity for me; I actually met someone who works for the company that invented the investment vehicle known as the exchange-traded fund (ETF) in 1993.
-This is the moment you hear about when seeking out the right degree program, the moment where you have the chance to connect with Alums in your field of interest.

 Interview with Pia McCusker, MSF '00